History of computing: Early computation

 Following Babbage, although unaware of his earlier work, Percy Ludgate in 1909 published the 2nd of the only two designs for mechanical analytical engines in history.
-Two other inventors, Leonardo Torres y Quevedo and Vannevar Bush, also did follow on research based on Babbage's work.
-In his Essays on Automatics (1913) Torres y Quevedo designed a Babbage type of calculating machine that used electromechanical parts which included floating point number representations and built a prototype in 1920.
+Two other inventors, Leonardo Torres Quevedo and Vannevar Bush, also did follow-on research based on Babbage's work.
+In his Essays on Automatics (1914) Torres presented the design of an electromechanical calculating machine and introduced the idea of Floating-point arithmetic.
+In 1920, to celebrate the 100th anniversary of the invention of the arithmometer, Torres presented in Paris the Electromechanical Arithmometer, an arithmetic unit connected to a remote typewriter, on which commands could be typed and the results printed automatically.
 Bush's paper Instrumental Analysis (1936) discussed using existing IBM punch card machines to implement Babbage's design.
-In the same year he started the Rapid Arithmetical Machine project to investigate the problems of constructing an electronic digital computer.
+In the same year, he started the Rapid Arithmetical Machine project to investigate the problems of constructing an electronic digital computer.

 Several examples of analog computation survived into recent times.
-A planimeter is a device which does integrals, using distance as the analog quantity.
+A planimeter is a device that does integrals, using distance as the analog quantity.
 Until the 1980s, HVAC systems used air both as the analog quantity and the controlling element.
-Unlike modern digital computers, analog computers are not very flexible, and need to be reconfigured (i.e., reprogrammed) manually to switch them from working on one problem to another.
+Unlike modern digital computers, analog computers are not very flexible and need to be reconfigured (i.e., reprogrammed) manually to switch them from working on one problem to another.
 Analog computers had an advantage over early digital computers in that they could be used to solve complex problems using behavioral analogues while the earliest attempts at digital computers were quite limited.

 Since computers were rare in this era, the solutions were often hard-coded into paper forms such as nomograms, which could then produce analog solutions to these problems, such as the distribution of pressures and temperatures in a heating system.